SECURITIES AND EXCHANGE COMMISSION

 |Item 1.01||Entry into a Material Definitive Agreement.|

-Subject to certain book value and other adjustments, the consideration for the Transaction will be equal to $4,000,000 (the “Purchase Price”) consisting of: (i) $2,000,000 in cash (the “Cash Amount”), of which $400,000 (the “Escrow Amount”) will be deposited in an escrow account for no less than 18 months after the date of the closing of the Transaction (subject to extension in certain circumstances); and (ii) 98,668 shares (the “Stock Consideration”) of common stock, par value $0.025 per share (the “Common Stock”).
-The Company intends to fund the Cash Amount with cash on-hand and if necessary the Company’s Revolving Line of Credit.
+Subject to certain working capital and other adjustments, the consideration for the Transaction will be equal to $13,000,000, consisting of: (a) $6,500,000 in cash (the “Cash Amount”), of which $1,900,000 (the “Escrow Amount”) will be deposited in an escrow account for no less than 18 months after the date of the closing of the Transaction (subject to extension in certain circumstances), and (b) 209,678 shares (the “Stock Consideration”) of the Company’s common stock, par value $0.025 per share (the “Common Stock”).
+The Company intends to fund the Cash Amount with the Company’s Revolving Line of Credit.

-The Asset Purchase Agreement contains representations, warranties and covenants customary for a transaction of this size and nature.
-Subject to certain limitations, the Selling Group, on the one hand, and the Company and Buyer, on the other hand, have agreed to indemnify each other for breaches of representations, warranties and covenants and other specified matters, and the Selling Groups’ indemnification obligations are secured, in part, by the Escrow Amount.
+The Asset Purchase Agreement contains representations, warranties and covenants customary for a transaction of its size and nature.
+Subject to certain limitations, the Sellers, on the one hand, and the Company and Buyer, on the other hand, have agreed to indemnify each other for breaches of representations, warranties and covenants and other specified matters, and the indemnification obligations of the Sellers, are secured, in part, by the Escrow Amount.

-The Company expects the closing of the Transaction to occur within 30 days, subject to certain closing conditions, including, but not limited to, (i) the approval by the NYSE MKT of the listing of the Stock Consideration to be issued at the closing of the Transaction; (ii) the accuracy of the representations and warranties of the parties; and (iii) the parties’ performance and compliance in all material respects with the agreements and covenants contained in the Asset Purchase Agreement.
+The Company expects the closing of the Transactions to occur within 60 days, subject to certain closing conditions, including, but not limited to, (i) the approval by the NYSE American of the listing of the Stock Consideration to be issued at the closing of the Transaction; (ii) the accuracy of the representations and warranties of the parties; and (iii) the parties’ performance and compliance in all material respects with the agreements and covenants contained in the Asset Purchase Agreement.

 |Item 3.02||Unregistered Sales of Equity Securities.|

 The information set forth in Item 1.01 of this Current Report on Form 8-K is incorporated by reference into this Item 3.02.
 The Stock Consideration will be issued in reliance upon an exemption from the registration requirements of the Securities Act of 1933, as amended, pursuant to Section 4(a)(2) thereof, which exempts transactions by an issuer not involving any public offering.
-The issuance of the Stock Consideration will not be a public offering for purposes of Section 4(a)(2) because of its being made only to the Stockholders, each such person’s status as an accredited investor, and the manner of the issuance, including that the Company did not, and will not, engage in general solicitation or advertising with regard to the issuance of the Stock Consideration and did not, and will not, offer any of the shares to the public in connection with the issuance.
+The issuance of the Stock Consideration will not be a public offering for purposes of Section 4(a)(2) because of it being made only to the Sellers, their status as accredited investors, and the manner of the issuance, including that the Company did not, and will not, engage in general solicitation or advertising with regard to the issuance of the Stock Consideration and did not, and will not, offer any of the shares to the public in connection with the issuance.

 |Item 9.01||Financial Statements and Exhibits.|